Financial-Times/dotcom-reliability-kit/packages/eslint-config/README.md

 ## @dotcom-reliability-kit/eslint-config

-A prototype linting config, specifically focussed on enhancing code quality and proactively catching errors/bugs before they make it into production.
+A linting config, specifically focussed on enhancing code quality and proactively catching errors/bugs before they make it into production.
 This is not a replacement for the [@financial-times/eslint-config-next](https://github.com/Financial-Times/eslint-config-next), but it can be installed alongside it or as an extension in it's config.
 This module is part of [FT.com Reliability Kit](https://github.com/Financial-Times/dotcom-reliability-kit#readme).

 - [Usage](#usage)
   - [Static Code Analysis](#static-code-analysis)